 A strong competition to Poweramp is Onkyo HF Player, which features absolutely amazing sound quality.
 It has a 16,384 discrete band, linear-phase FIR filter equalizer, can play most file types including 192khz/24bit FLAC and WAV, on the paid version.
 The free version will downsample audio above 88kHz to a maximum of 48kHz.

-By itself, Onkyo HF may not have much in edge over Poweramp, unless you have Onkyo audio equipment.
+By itself, Onkyo HF may not have much in an edge over Poweramp, unless you have Onkyo audio equipment.
 Because Onkyo makes a lot of hi-res audio equipment, such as receivers, amplifiers, headphones, and other products, Onkyo HF can connect to those devices and ‘enhance’ them.
 For example, Onkyo HF has equalizer presets that are specifically tailored for their hi-res headphone models.
-This makes Onkyo HF a sort of companion app for Onkyo’s products, but its still one of the best audio players even without Onkyo headphones.
+This makes Onkyo HF a sort of companion app for Onkyo’s products, but it is still one of the best audio players even without Onkyo headphones.

 3. Neutron Music Player

 Neutron Music Player has one of the most complicated UIs we’ve ever seen, but that’s because it’s literally packed full of audio tweaks and DSP effects to play with.
-It is an audiophile’s dream, and a simple UI enthusiast’s nightmare.
+It is an audiophile’s dream and a simple UI enthusiast’s nightmare.

-Neutron’s equalizer supports up to 30 bands, and has a custom 32/64-bit audio rendering engine.
-Some of the DSP effects include things like parametric and graphic EQs, surround sound enabler, crossfeed / crossfade, tempo, pitch, and a lot more.
-With this kind of apps, it’s really easy to get lost “tweaking” your audio playback, and forget to just enjoy your music.
+Neutron’s equalizer supports up to 30 bands and has a custom 32/64-bit audio rendering engine.
+Some of the DSP effects include things like parametric and graphic EQs, surround sound enabler, crossfeed/crossfade, tempo, pitch, and a lot more.
+With this kind of apps, it’s really easy to get lost “tweaking” your audio playback and forget to just enjoy your music.

 It supports hi-res audio hardware, up to 24bit / 768 kHz.
 It also supports a number of DAPs such as the Fiio X5 / X7, the HiBy R6 Pro, and others.
 Neutron supports pretty much any audio file format you throw at it, and also has DSD decoding.
-Of course it supports direct output to USB DACs, and…honestly you just need to check it out for the complete list of features.
+Of course, it supports direct output to USB DACs, and…honestly you just need to check it out for the complete list of features.

 4. USB Audio Player Pro